PR0CESSUS/ieh2calc/README.md

 https://pro-cess-us.github.io/ieh2calc/

+version: 0.1.4

+- changed anvil calculator

 version: 0.1.3

-- rewrited some code under the hood, it is advised to use Hard Reset to clear old browser localStorage
+- changed some code under the hood, it is advised to use Hard Reset to clear old browser localStorage
 - temporarily disabled expedition and lab buttons
 - updated slime bank to game version 1.1.14.6.1 [beta]